transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 This is why, by default, the console offers two options: one node or five nodes.
 Recall that the majority of five is three.
 This means that in a five node configuration, the loss of two nodes can be tolerated.
 Users who know that they will be deploying a production solution should therefore choose the five node option.

+However, if a user wants to start with a single node or add more nodes to a five node cluster, they have the ability to do that.
+For more information, see [Adding and removing ordering service nodes](/docs/blockchain?topic=blockchain-ibp-console-add-remove-raft).

 ### Kubernetes zone selection
 {: #ibp-console-adv-deployment-on-k8s-zone}